marcelfonteles/wordpressBlog/readme.md

 ## Mysql
 ### Install
  After installation login with:
+    sudo mysql;
-    sudo mysql; and create user.
+ And create user.
 ### Create User
     CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
     GRANT ALL PRIVILEGES ON *.* TO 'username'@'localhost';